Hi, I'm Kirsten founder and Chief of Curious Creation at Doozy Pots!

 When I was young, I developed a passion for cooking and experimenting in the kitchen (with varied success).
 In high school I realized you could study food science and make a career in researching and developing new foods, and I was captivated.
-When it came time for college, I knew I wanted to study Food Science at Cornell University, and fortunately I was able to do that.
-Fast forward, and I’ve had so many wonder-filled experiences, from creating dozens of new products that grace grocery shelves across North America and Europe, to traveling to new cities for food trend exploration.
-I’ve also developed a passion and deeper perspective on the environmental impact of ingredient production and our global food supply, because these things are too important to ignore.
+When it came time for college, I knew I wanted to study Food Science at Cornell University, and with hard work and good fortune, I was able to do that.
+Fast forward to today and I’ve had so many wonder-filled experiences, from creating dozens of new products that grace grocery shelves across North America and Europe, to traveling to new cities for food trend exploration.
+I’ve also developed a passion and deeper perspective on the environmental impact of ingredient production and our global food supply, because these days those things are too important to ignore.

 What is Food Science?